Saturday, June 29, 2024

 That said, President Biden not only did not avoid this debate.
 He actually asked for it.
 And he failed to present himself in such a way as to counter the right-wing echo chamber's depiction of Biden as too old to be president.
 I am in no way convinced that Biden is too old to be president.
 All things considered, he has so far been a very successful president - more so than any president since LBJ in fact.
 But Biden's performance appeared to confirm questions and doubts about Biden's ability to run for president, that is, to perform onstage in a vigorous and commanding manner.
 He sort of did that at the State of the Union.
 But that advantage has now been wiped out.

-On substance, Biden still "won" in the sense that Trump said all sorts of things that either made no sense or were outright false.
+On substance, Biden still sort of "won" in the sense that Trump said all sorts of things that either made no sense or were outright false.
 But Trump spoke vigorously and confidently.
 He commanded the stage.
 Should Trump's malevolence and falsehoods matter?
 Yes, they should!
 Do Trump's malevolence and falsehoods matter more than Biden's looking not just old but elderly?
 Probably not.
 Therein lies the problem.
 Biden is doing his job, doing it well, but is a very poor spokesperson on his own behalf.
 He comes across as weak - as I said, not just old but elderly, infirm even.

 I don't agree with President Biden on everything, but overall I have no doubt that Biden's policies have made this country a better place than it was four years ago and that, if re-elected, Biden's policies will continue to improve this country.
 In contrast, his opponent's policies were disastrous the first time around and are likely to prove even more disastrous the second time around.
 But Biden proved unable to highlight those facts on the debate stage last night.
 That means he made Trump's re-election and its dangerous consequences so very much more likely.